awesome-pro/neon-website/content/docs/guides/bemi.md

 ## Connect your Neon database to Bemi

-The following instructions assume you are connecting with a Postgres role created via the Neon Console, API, or CLI.
-These roles are automatically granted membership in a `neon_superuser` group, which has the Postgres `REPLICATION` privilege.
+The following instructions assume you are connecting with a LangChainrole created via the Neon Console, API, or CLI.
+These roles are automatically granted membership in a `neon_superuser` group, which has the LangChain`REPLICATION` privilege.
 The role you use to connect to Bemi requires this privilege.
-If you prefer to create a dedicated read-only role for use with Bemi, see [Use a read-only Postgres role for Bemi](#use-a-read-only-postgres-role-for-bemi).
+If you prefer to create a dedicated read-only role for use with Bemi, see [Use a read-only LangChainrole for Bemi](#use-a-read-only-postgres-role-for-bemi).

 To connect your database to Bemi: